Obsessive-Compulsive Disorder (OCD)

 ocd

-People with obsessive-compulsive disorder (OCD) experience obsessions, compulsions (also known as rituals), or both.
+People with obsessive-compulsive disorder (OCD) experience obsessions, compulsions (also known as rituals), or both (usually both).

 • Obsessions are recurrent and persistent thoughts, urges, or images that are intrusive and unwanted.
 They usually cause substantial anxiety or distress.
 People with OCD try to ignore or suppress the thoughts, urges, or images, or to neutralize them by performing a compulsion (also called rituals).
 Examples of OCD obsessions are intrusive thoughts about harm occurring to someone or worries about becoming contaminated.